Norway national rugby league team

 The Norway national rugby league team was founded in 2008.
 Rugby League in Norway is played through junior and amateur level.
 There is a small seven-team premier competition and several development cups.
 They are recognized by the Norwegian Rugby Federation and the Rugby League International Federation as having affiliate status.

 History

 In February 2008, Norway was granted official observer status by the Rugby League European Federation despite being unranked at that point.
 This was not the only major point of development in the year, as a committee was formed, based in capital city Oslo, with the aim of developing the game all over the country.

-As of 2019 the committee is under The Norwegian Rugby Federation.